openkruise/openkruise.io/docs/user-manuals/advanceddaemonset.md

 ---

-This controller enhances the rolling update workflow of Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) controller from aspects, such as partition, selector, pause strategies.
+This controller enhances the rolling update workflow of Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) controller in large-scale scenarios, such as support for image pre-download, in-place upgrade, etc.

 If you don't know much about the Kubernetes DaemonSet, we strongly recommend you read its documents before learning Advanced DaemonSet.
 - [Concept of Kubernetes DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)